qjebbs/vscode-plantuml/README.md

 # PlantUML README

-This plugin provides rich support for PlantUML in VSCode, covers edit, preview, export and other aspects.
+Rich PlantUML support for Visual Studio Code.

 [Donate by Paypal](https://paypal.me/qjebbs "If you like this plugin, you can buy me a coffee.
 Feel free if you don't want to, since it's free!")
 |